ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 draft: true
 ---

+## OSI Model
+### Layer 1
+- Physical shared medium
+- Standards for transmiting and receiving from the medium
+- No access control
+- No device => no device communications

 ## Identify and Federation
 ### IAM:
     - Explicit DENY has precedence over ALOW
     - NotAction: explicit allow a FEW THING in there
     - Access Advisor: See permissions granted and when last accessed
     - Access analyzer: Analyze resources that are shared with external entity
+    - Access Key:
+        + Can have two access keys
+        + Can be created, deleted, made inactivate or activate
 ### STS
     - When you assume a role, you give up your permissions and take the permissions assigned to the role and vice versa
 ### AWS Organization